greim/await.js/README.md

 # await.js

-await.js de-mystifies asynchronous programming by providing a no-nonsense promises API.
-When you await a set of things, you get back a promise with *keep* and *fail* events.
-In your *keep* event handler, you then have access to the all the things.
+await.js makes promises easy by re-thinking them in terms of set theory.
+You await() a set of things, and get back a promise with *keep* and *fail* events.
+In your *onkeep* event handler, you then have access to that set of things.

 await.js has no library dependencies, and runs as-is in either browsers or in Node.
 "Await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is a concept worth checking out.